JorgeCasedas/JorgeCasedas/README.md

 /////////////////////////////////////////////////

-- 🌱 I’m currently learning **How to improve the gamefeel and AI behaviours**
+- 🌱 I’m currently learning **How to improve gamefeel and AI behaviours**

 - ⚡ Fun fact **I once developed an online card game using Firebase**